michaelpatrickpurcell/prophecy/README.md

 # Prophecy
 Prophecy is a tabletop roleplaying game about fate and destiny.
-During the game, the players [Receive a Prophecy](#receive-a-prophecy) that describes an impending catastrophe for some fictional world.
+During the game, the players receive a prophecy that describes an impending catastrophe for some fictional world.
-They [Create Characters](#create-characters) who inhabit that world, [Write an Outline](#write-an-outline) that describes how their characters will try to prevent the catastrophe, and [Tell the Story](#tell-the-story) of their characters' adventures.
+They create characters who inhabit that world, write an outline that describes how their characters will try to prevent the catastrophe, and tell the story of their characters' adventures.

 ## Mechanics
 Throughout these rules, a variety of common terms are used to describe how the game is played.
-These terms will be capitalised when they appear in the text and italicised when they are first introduced.
+These terms will be Capitalised when they appear in the text and _Italicised_ when they are first introduced.

 ### Objects and Aspects
 An _Object_ is a person, place, or thing that appears in the story.